bgeisler1/SEED-Lab/Demo 2/README.md

 seconds is needed to prevent the robot of going over and not seeing the tape.
 The moving distance is also of a set distance of 20-30 cm instead of directing driving towards the identified marker.
 This can make infinitesimally closer approaches to the center of the tape and drive along it.

-The general logic of the FSM, as shown in these two key states, is shown below:
+The general logic of the FSM, as shown in these key states, is shown below:

 SEARCH STATE(WAITING FOR CV SIGNALS) - TURN CALBIRATION -- TURN STATE (CALL TURN CONTROLLER) -- FORWARD CALIBRATION -- FORWARD STATE (CALL FORWARD CONTROL))